typst-community/glossarium/themes/default.typ

 //  key (str): the key of the term
 //
 // # Returns
-// The entry of the term or `none`
+// The entry of the term
+//
+// # Panics
+// If the key is not found, it will raise a `key_not_found` error
 #let __get_entry_with_key(loc, key) = {
   let entries = if sys.version <= version(0, 11, 1) {
     __glossary_entries.final()